Ashford to become Border Control PostPublished: 27/09/2021

 As a consequence of EU Transition, we will become responsible for checks on imports of products of animal origin (POAO), high-risk food not of animal origin (HRFNAO) and animal by-products (animal products not for human consumption) imported from the EU.

 The Border Control Post will operate 24 hours a day, 7 days a week, 365 days a year and currently estimated will involve over 124,000 checks per year.
 Over 120 staff are likely to be directly employed/engaged by the council.
-The service will be introduced on a phased approach with documentary checks starting on the 1 October 2021 and physical checks three months later.

 Clearly this is a big undertaking for us and we have asked government for financial and practical support in setting this up.
 We are also speaking to port health authorities across the country and they are providing help and advice.
-Many ports are however in a similar position whereby they are undertaking new and additional controls from the 1 October 2021.

 The creation of new inland border facilities after EU transition is of national importance and the site at Sevington is a key part of the national plan.
 When fully operational it will be one of the largest in England.
 Our council will therefore play a vital role in making a success of the country’s new trading arrangements with the EU.